joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Interface Segregation Principle.md

 [[Interfaces]] are used to define signatures of methods without specifying the exact logic inside them, like a contract

-Interface Segregation Principle states thar if any particular interface member is not intended to be implemented by any of classes that implements this interface, it must not be in the interface
+Interface Segregation Principle states thar if any particular interface member is not intended to be implemented by any of classes that implements this interface, it must not be in the interface. forced to depend on an interface that it does not need

 	Many client-specific interfaces are better than one general-purpose interface.